timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 Cool Rocks joined us the day after, and we all hung out briefly before our group once again headed out, this time with the addition of Lefty, who quickly fell into a trail romance with Willow at Kennedy Meadows.
-We carried out much heavier packs, with long food carries, bear canister requirements, and warmer clothing.
+We carried out much heavier
+packs: with long food carries, bear canister requirements, and warmer clothing.
 With one last look, we left the desert section behind us.

 ![](https://cdn.jeeveshikedthepct.com/images/8cf18dd0-75ae-4405-4586-a0cf0bc88b00.jpeg)